vorsanigo/ML_project/README.md

 The purpose of this project is to present some possible machine learning solutions to a __reverse image search task__.

-Accordingly, we have implemented three main models: a 'simple' _autoencoder_, an _autoencoder_ implemented with a _triplet loss_ and a pretrained model, a _ResNet 50_.
+Accordingly, we have implemented three main models: a 'simple' _autoencoder_, an _encoder_ implemented with a _triplet loss_ and a pretrained model, a _ResNet 50_.

 All the labriries and packages used for the project are reported in the txt file _requiremenst.txt_